shan7030/codeforces-problems/README.md

 # CodeForces-Problems
-This repository contsains the solutions of Round's on  CodeForces and some problems on Codeforces in C++ .
+This repository contains the solutions of Round's on CodeForces and some problems on CodeForces in C++ .